 You should also pack some truly reef-safe sunscreen so you can protect yourself while protecting our resident sea turtles, sharks, fish and of course the beautiful coral reefs.

-Use this link and “COZINFO” code at checkout to save on our legitimate pick for reef-friendly sun and skin products here at the small but mighty Stream2Sea line.
+Use this link below and enter “COZINFO” code at checkout to save 10% on our one and only pick for reef-friendly sun and skin products here at the small but mighty Stream2Sea line.

 Stand-up Paddleboarding in Cozumel